ScareyStory/simple-chat/README.md

-These programs are most effective when ran in separate tabs/windows To run in the same window the background process key '&' must be used
+These programs are most effective when ran in separate tabs/windows

 First navigate to the folder where you have saved these files